jmz456123/COSC310-A02/README.md

 Based on Ab.jar: A chat bot that mimics a role of a friend to talk about favorite-food-related topics
 ---
 A2 submission for UBC Okanagan COSC 310 2019 Winter session.
 Developed by Larry, Lily, Eric, and Athena.
+Libarary used is Ab.jar. also referred to as Alicebot, originally composed by Richard Wallace.
+You can find more info on the amiml documents at Dr. Wallace's GitHub account https://github.com/drwallace/aiml-en-us-foundation-alice

 ## Quick Start

 ### Requirements and Installation

 The project is based on java 8.
 Download all the files in the repository.
-Then, in your environment, import maven project, and select the A2 file from the repository.
+Then, in your IDE, import a maven project, and select the file: A2_new from the repository.

 ### Example Usage